cschwem2er/stminsights/README.md

 automatically imported and you can select which models and effect estimates to analyze.

-In addition to the shiny app, several helper functions are available (e.g. `get_effects()` for storing effect estimates in a tidy dataframe).
+In addition to the shiny app, several helper functions are available, e.g. `get_effects()` for storing effect estimates in a tidy dataframe.

 ## How to Deploy on Shiny Server